MaximRicardo/tremor/README.md

 The code is designed to be easy to port to any platform and be pretty much dependency free.

+## Features

+Loading in .map and .wad (the wad2 format specifically) files and compiling them to a BSP tree.

+### NOTE
+Textures are slightly bugged for .map files, and very bugged for valve220 format .map files.
+This will be fixed eventually but currently getting the BSP working bug-free is my priority.

 ## Dependencies

 Raylib is used as a pass-through to put pixels onto the screen as well as